nasa/astrobee/communications/comms_bridge/readme.md

 please change the message depth in the "RAPID_QOS_PROFILES.xml" file in the "dds_generic_comms" folder.
 The depth for the "RapidReliableDurableQos" will need to be changed for both the "datareader_qos" and the "datawriter_qos".
 This should be on or around lines 206 and 218 in the file.
+You will also need to change the value check in the "comms_bridge_nodelet.cpp" file on or around line 307.